· By Dana Whitfield

 Sources

-- Small Business Lending Rulemaking - Consumer Financial Protection Bureau.
+• Small Business Lending Rulemaking - Consumer Financial Protection Bureau.
 Accessed 2026-05-19.
+Regulatory context for small business financing disclosures and data collection.